jetdillo/Laniakea/README.md

 * setup_ros.yml
    * A basic provisioning playbook to install a specified version of ROS onto a host.
 You will need to tweak the hosts: line to the system/inventory entry you want to deploy to.
 The ``make_sd.yml`` playbook generates images w/ ROS Indigo Igloo already installed on it.
 You should only need to use this on a system/series of systems that don't have ROS already installed(like, say, a chaser/maintenance laptop or a Raspberry Pi that already has Ubuntu of some stripe installed on it).

+## Roles

+Platform-based "Roles" live under `ansible/roles` and cover the following tasks below.
+These work best for experienced Ansible users

+* common
+   * Common variables and tasks, mostly apt-gets to install necessary packages live here

+* jetson_flash.yml **WORKS**
+   * Uses the jetson role to flash the NVidia L4T image onto the MMC of the Jetson TK1 board.
+* jetson_kernel.yml
+   * Pushes the "Grinch" kernel and related binaries, DTBs, and modules over to a flashed Jetson TK1 board.
+     Use this after running jetson_flash
+* sd  _under development_
+   * Role for flashing Ubuntu and/or ROS onto SD-card

+* ubiquity **WORKS**
+   * Role for flashing the [Ubiquity Robots](http://ubiquityrobotics) image onto an SD card.

+* ubuntu **WORKS**
+   * Role for installing ROS and configuring a catkin workspace on an Ubuntu Linux system on the same LAN segment as the system you're running Ansible from.

 How to run: